ObserveRTC/client-monitor-js/README.md

          * For example, a value of 0.1 means that if the corrected samples ratio
          * exceeds 0.1, it will be considered a significant audio desynchronization issue.
          */
-        fractionalCorrectionThreshold: 0.1,
-    },
+        fractionalCorrectionAlertOnThreshold: 0.1;
         /**
-     * Configuration for the CongestionDetector function.
-     *
-     * Default configuration below
+         * The fractional threshold used to determine if the audio desynchronization
+         * correction is considered negligible and the alert should be turned off.
+         * It represents the maximum allowed ratio of corrected samples to total samples.
+         * For example, a value of 0.05 means that if the corrected samples ratio
+         * falls below 0.05, the audio desynchronization alert will be turned off.
          */
+        fractionalCorrectionAlertOffThreshold: 0.2;
+    },
-    congestionDetector: {
+    lowStabilityScoreDetector: {
         /**
-         * Specifies whether the congestion detector is enabled or not.
+         * Boolean indicating whether the detector is enabled or not */
-         */
-        enabled: true,
+        enabled: true;
         /**
-         * The minimum deviation threshold for Round-Trip Time (RTT) in milliseconds.
-         * A higher value indicates a higher threshold for detecting congestion based on RTT deviation.
-         */
-        minRTTDeviationThresholdInMs: 50,
+         * The threshold at which an alert is turned on */
+        alertOnThreshold: 0.8;
         /**
-         * The minimum duration threshold in milliseconds.
+         * The threshold at which an alert is turned off */
-         * If congestion is detected, this is the minimum duration before a reevaluation takes place.
-         */
-        minDurationThresholdInMs: 2000,
+        alertOffThreshold: 0.9;
+    },
+    lowMosDetector: {
         /**
-         * The deviation fold threshold.
-         * This value is used as a multiplier with the standard deviation to compare against the deviation in RTT.
+         * Specifies whether the Low Mean Opinion Score detector is enabled or not.
          */
-        deviationFoldThreshold: 3.0,
+        enabled: true;
         /**
-         * The fraction loss threshold for packet loss.
+         * The threshold value for triggering a Low Mean Opinion Score alert.
-         * If the fraction of packets lost is greater than this threshold, it is considered as congestion.
+         * If the mean opinion score (MOS) falls below this value, an alert will be triggered.
          */
-        fractionLossThreshold: 0.2,
+        alertOnThreshold: 3.0;
         /**
-         * The window for measuring the RTT in milliseconds.
+         * The threshold value for turning off the Low Mean Opinion Score alert.
+         * If the mean opinion score (MOS) rises above this value, the alert will be turned off.
          */
-        measurementsWindowInMs: 30000,

-        /**
-         * The minimum length of measurements in milliseconds.
-         * This determines the minimum duration for which measurements should be taken before considering them for congestion detection.
-         */
-        minMeasurementsLengthInMs: 10000;
-    },
+        alertOffThreshold: 4.0;
+    }
 };
 ```